Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Other Detailed Information

-\textbf{Reproducibility.} We have submitted our data and codes in the supplementary material.
+\textbf{Reproducibility.} We have publicized our codes at https://github.com/weikai-li/HierarchicalMoE.
 The readme file contains instructions on how to run the codes.
-We have introduced the important hyper-parameters in this appendix, while other hyper-parameters can be found in the ``src/config.py'', We use NVIDIA L40S (40GB) to train our model.
-It takes about 5 hours to train the model on the source kernels and about 1 hour to fine-tune on the target kernels.
+We have introduced the important hyper-parameters in this appendix, while other hyper-parameters can be found in the ``src/config.py,'' We use NVIDIA L40S (40GB) to train our model.
+It takes about 5 hours to train the model on the source kernels and about 1 hour to fine-tune it on the target kernels.
 Training costs about 30 GB of memory and fine-tuning costs about 12 GB of memory.
-Now we load the whole dataset into the memory before training.
+We load the whole dataset into the memory before training.
 If the memory is not sufficient, we have an argument to disable this feature conveniently, and the memory cost for training can be reduced to about 15 GB.
 We run HLS on an AMD EPYC 7V13 64-core processor.
 We run HLS for the selected top-10 design points in parallel.
 It takes about 10 CPUs, 50 GB of memory, and 3 hours to run 10 design points for one kernel.